kevincliff-pomar/Pickers-Challenge/README.md

-The original package was retained due to library issues.
+The original package was retained due to library dependency issues.